michaelkolesidis/emoji-minesweeper/README.md

 There are **three levels** (beginner, intermediate, and expert) and **six themes** (mine 💣, flower 🌺, mushroom 🍄, bear 🐻, sea 🐙, and Japan 🏯) to choose from.

 Lastly, players can choose between light 🌞 and dark 🌛 mode.

-**Update: Players will soon have the ability to create an account, save their stats, get ranked, and compete against players from all over the world!**

 ## Documentation